Pshy0/pshy_merge/README.md

  - `eventThisModuleDisabled()`: Called when this module have just been disabled.
 Dependencies are disabled afterhand.
  - `eventModuleEnabled(module_name)`: Called when a module have been enabled.
  - `eventModuleDisabled(module_name)`: Called when a module have been disabled.

+The module `pshy.alternatives.mt` replaces most features that are module-team-only, so you can run Lua Event scripts.
+You may need to run `!setplayerdata` after loading the script to set your save data, keep that field empty the first time you load it.
+You can run `!modulereload event_module_name` to play the event again.